 Unlike many “price comparison” websites, Anderson Maguire is a member of the National Association of Funeral Directors and the Society of Allied and Independent Funeral Directors and subscribes to the NAFD/SAIF Code of Practice.
 This requires us to provide a fully itemised, written estimate once a funeral has been arranged.

 Our Solely Cremation option offer families a simple and affordable, high quality funeral service.
-This all-inclusive fixed price service, at the crematorium of your choice, is designed to allow you to arrange elements of the day yourself, if you so wish, such as your own transportation.
+This all-inclusive fixed price service, At the crematoria of your choice within the greater Glasgow area, is designed to allow you to arrange elements of the day yourself, if you so wish, such as your own transportation.
 Should you want to add any additional items such as flowers, then you can choose from our bespoke services.
 And these can then be arranged at an additional cost.

 This option means you can still have a personal farewell service, at the cemetery of your choice, but in a more cost effective, more simplified way.
 You can benefit from the dignified, high quality service you’d expect from Anderson Maguire, but can also choose to arrange parts of the service yourself.
 If you wish to add on any of our services to this package, you can do so at any time.